Keyboard shortcuts

 impl OverrideFile {

-/// Read an override file from a path.
-Refuses unknown
+/// Read an override file from disk, or return an empty default

 pub fn write(&self, path: &Path) -> Result<(), OverrideFileError>;